< Back To Academics

 Day to day work in DUMBO is monitored by a Sculptor-in-Residence.
 This position is offered for one year to a young sculptor and provides him/her with a free studio and a private workspace within the main studio.
 To date this Sculptor-in-Residence position has been given to sculptor who has recently graduated the MFA sculpture program at the School and it has enabled those artists to gain a foothold in the professional world.

 The DUMBO studio is located about 20 minutes from the main building at 20 Jay St, Studio 307, Brooklyn, and is easily accessible by public transportation and by car.
 Students working in the studio must complete all other necessary aspects of their MFA curriculum, including attending the Critical Studies seminars, which are held in the main building.
-The studios and gallery are open Mondays from 2 – 7 pm, or by appointment, and during DUMBO First Thursdays Gallery Walks, which are held the first Thursday of the month from 6 – 8 pm.
-To schedule a visit, please email email@example.com.
+The studios and gallery are open during DUMBO First Thursdays Gallery Walks, which are held the first Thursday of the month from 6 – 8 pm and by appointment.
+To schedule a visit, please email firstname.lastname@example.org.